carleton-spacehogs/bioinformatics-carleton/pages/protocols/week4-2021-trees.md

 `-p` and `–x` provide seed numbers so that the program can generate random numbers for the bootstrapping process.

-`-s` gives the name of your input Phylip file
+`-s` gives the name of your aligned FASTA file

 `-n` gives the name of your output Newick file, which will be made into a tree.